vosaul/status.im/content/status.md

 Standard RN component - please see [JSCoach](https://js.coach/react-native) for more.
 Expects 2 arguments - `options` and `element`.
 The example provided uses the `touchable` component to make our suggestions that much more native and-feeling and interactive.
+It's worth noting that `touchable` components can only wrap `view` components, so any touchable text for example needs to first be wrapped in a `view`.

 ## status.components.scrollView